basnijholt/nijho.lt/content/post/mindroom/index.md

     mode: collaborate
 ```

-That's it.
 Define your agents, give them tools and rooms, and they show up in Matrix as real users—with avatars, typing indicators, and online status.

 > **TODO:** Screenshot of the Element client's member list showing MindRoom agents as Matrix users — each with their own avatar, display name (e.g., CodeAgent, ResearchAgent), and "Online" presence status.

 ## 3. How it actually works

-The architecture is something I iterated on quite a bit, and I think it turned out well.
 At the core sits what I call the **MultiAgentOrchestrator**—a class in `bot.py` that boots every configured entity (router, agents, teams), provisions Matrix user accounts for each one via [matrix-nio](https://github.com/matrix-nio/matrix-nio), and keeps sync loops alive.
 The agents themselves are powered by the [Agno](https://github.com/agno-agi/agno) framework, which provides a unified interface across AI model providers.